Moon So-ri: 2006–2009: Film career, return to theater, and television debut

 In 2008, Moon was featured in the sports film Forever the Moment, which became a sleeper hit.
-Subsequently, she starred in her second television drama, MBC's The Golden Age of My Life.
-In this series, she played Lee Hwang, a career woman navigating personal and family challenges.
-Despite initial low ratings, the show gained viewership, and Moon's performance earned positive reviews.
+Subsequently, she starred in her second television drama, MBC's All About My Family (2008–2009) as Lee Hwang, a career woman navigating personal and family challenges.
+Despite initial low ratings, the show gradually gained more viewership, and Moon's performance earned positive reviews and later won the Excellence Actress Award Award at the 2008 MBC Drama Awards.
 Reflecting on her experience, Moon remarked, "I was very confused by the drama production system, which is different from movies, and the characters that change over time.
 However, even athletes with great athletic ability make mistakes.
 I think that even if there are setbacks, there is no better experience than this.
 Now, my vague fear of dramas has largely disappeared."
-Moon received the Excellence Actress Award Award at the 2008 MBC Drama Awards for her role.

 In 2009, she was featured in two films, the human rights-themed Fly, Penguin and Baik Hyun-jin's short film The End, where she was one of four featured characters.

 In the following year, Moon made a special appearance in the 2010 film A Little Pond, director Yi Sang-woo's of Theater Company Chaimu directorial debut.
-The film somberly depicts the No Gun Ri Massacre, a Korean War tragedy where U.S. forces killed South Korean refugees.
+The film depicts the No Gun Ri Massacre, a Korean War tragedy where U.S. forces killed South Korean refugees.
 Later, Moon joined the ensemble cast of Hong Sang-soo's Ha Ha Ha.
 The film won the top prize in the Un Certain Regard section of the 2010 Cannes Film Festival.

 That same year, She returned onstage in the 2010 Korean premiere of The Pitmen Painters, produced by Myeongdong Art Theater.
 Directed by Yi Sang-woo, the production featured an ensemble cast from Chaimu, including Kwon Hae-hyo.
 The play, set in the 1930s, tells the true story of a group of miners from Northumberland who hire an art professor and eventually gain recognition as artists.